flutter/devtools/packages/devtools_app/release_notes/NEXT_RELEASE_NOTES.md

 TODO: Remove this section if there are not any general updates.

+## VS Code Sidebar updates

+* When using VS Code with a light theme, the embedded sidebar provided by DevTools will now also show in the light theme

 ## Full commit history

 To find a complete list of changes in this release, check out the